-Legionella Legal References Criteria Evidence Control of Substances Hazardous to Health Regulations 2002, Maintenance of systems, services and Maintenance records Regulation 7, and 9 equipment is in place to ensure that the controls measures remain effective.
+, Criteria Evidence Legal References Observations Maintenance of systems, services and equipment is in place to ensure that the controls measures remain effective.
 Any actions or remedial work identified to reduce the risk is carried out in a timely manner.
-Records of the assessment and Risk assessments Maintenance Management of Health and Safety at Work Regulations 1999, precautionary measures and treatments records Regulation 3 and 5 are kept.
-Control of Substances Hazardous to Health Regulations 1999, Regulations 6, and 9 Safety Representatives & Safety Committee Regulations 1977 The organisation consults and involves Risk assessments staff and safety representatives at all Safety Reps documentation stages of risk assessment planning and implementation.
-Management of Health and Safety at Work Regulations 1999, There is regular monitoring of Inspection reports Staff compliance with the Legionella policies Regulation 5 meetings and procedures.
+Maintenance records Control of Substances Hazardous to Health Regulations 2002, Regulation 7 and 9 Records of the assessment and precautionary measures and treatments are kept.
+Risk assessments Maintenance records Management of Health and Safety at Work Regulations 1999, Regulation 3 and 5 Control of Substances Hazardous to Health Regulations 1999, Regulations 6 and 9 The organisation consults and involves staff and safety representatives at all stages of risk assessment planning and implementation.
+Risk assessments Safety Reps documentation Safety Representatives & Safety Committee Regulations 1977 There is regular monitoring of compliance with the Legionella policies and procedures.
+Inspection reports Staff meetings Management of Health and Safety at Work Regulations 1999, Regulation 5